kevmhughes/CodeQuiz-AI_QuizGen/README.md

 - **TypeScript**
 - **Vue**

-Simply select the topic you want to be quizzed on, and the app will fetch ten relevant questions from the **CodeQuest API** or serve up a random quiz from the MongoDB database if you're feeling spontaneous!
+Simply select the topic you want to be quizzed on, and the app will fetch ten relevant questions from the **CodeQuest API**.
+Alternatively, the app can serve up a random quiz from the MongoDB database if you're feeling spontaneous!

 ---